 Itinerary - 8 Days

-After breakfast, return to Zurich in time for your flight home.
+After breakfast, return to Zurich in record time on a high-speed train through the new Lötschberg Tunnel.
+Then depart on your return flight.
 (B)